yifatdzigan/c3s-magic-frontend/src/static/contents/WP1Home.md

 Have fun!
 If comments or suggestions, please let us know.

+# Demonstration video
+Below a video showing the commection to the C3S CP4CDS (C3S 34a lot1) Global Climate Model data.
+It show how the data can be searched and accessed through the MAGIC portal.

 <iframe width="700" height="400" src="https://www.youtube.com/embed/UmIWfLD5Q5A" frameborder="0" allowfullscreen></frame>

 Magic portal with connection to CP4CDS